Microsoft, Amazon and the rest of Seattle’s booming tech industry aren’t the only employers seeking coders in 2020.

 Conceived in the late 1980s (yes, by a Monty Python fan), Python is one of the most popular programming languages for beginners.
 You can use Python for everything from automating different tasks, like moving files, to building web applications and mining data.
 Major websites like Google, Instagram and Pinterest are built on Python.

 Another plus?
 This language’s simple syntax is relatively easy to pick up for novice coders.

 “Python is a really fun programming language,” said Allen.
 “It’s enjoyable to write and not terribly hard to learn.”

 Demand for professionals with Python skills has taken off in recent years in the United States.
 Python is the third-most sought-after coding skill: it appeared in 18% of tech job postings in September 2019, a 123% increase from 2014, according to Coding Dojo.

 C#: building windows apps and more

 Developed by Microsoft, C# is used to build a wide variety of applications, particularly those that run on the Windows operating system, such as Visual Studio and Microsoft Azure.
 C# remains a desired coding skill: Coding Dojo calls it the fifth most in-demand coding language.

-“C# is my preferred language because it’s pretty easy to program with, but it can do so much,” said Randal Root, a software consultant who teaches in the Certificate in IT Foundations and the Certificate in C# Programming.
+“C# is my preferred language because it’s pretty easy to program with, but it can do so much,” said Randal Root, a software consultant who teaches in the Certificate in C# Programming.
 “It can be used instead of Python, or even alongside Python, to create very complex web applications and Windows applications and automation.”

 The decision to learn Python versus C# mostly depends on what environment your company (or the company you hope to work for) is using.
 For example, Microsoft coders will need C# skills, while pros at Amazon rely on Python.
 Of course, as Allen noted, it never hurts to learn them both.